-The questions listed below have been gathered from a variety of sources: iRock Parent Nights, Community Forums, Twitter Chats, and via the Contact Us link on this website.
+The questions listed below have been gathered from a variety of sources: iRock Parent Nights and Orientations, Community Forums, Twitter Chats, and via the Contact Us link on this website.
 Check back frequently for updates or additions.

 Parents of students in grades 4-8 who would like their child to take the iPad home must meet three requirements:

 - The student’s family must purchase a Device Annual Protection Plan for $65.
 The protection plan will cover damage, malfunction, and a one-time loss or theft replacement for one year.
 Families who are in crisis and cannot afford the $65 may apply at their school for assistance.

 - A parent, or guardian, must attend an orientation session on the district’s Mobile Computing Guide.
 Orientation sessions will be held in each school, so please check your school’s website for dates and times.